saslani/saslani.github.io/_posts/2018-12-15-history-of-organizations.md

   <div class="container">
     <p>
-      Human are also social animals.
+      Humans are also social animals.
 But what is socialization?
 Is there a limit to how many interactions we can handle?
     </p>
     <p>
-      Without looking too much into biology, once again, evolution supports socialization.
-Apologies to all of you  introverts, including myself!
-Look at it this way: If a family stayed around longer, children had a better chance of surviving.
-Larger families and tribes could also better defend themselves against intruders.
+      Being social, forming strong and weak ties with others and being able to work together in groups as well as alone, supports the evolution of the species.
+Apologies to all of you introverts, including myself, who like to spend time alone...we can't all be alone all the time!
+Look at it this way: If a family stayed together, children had a better chance of surviving.
+Larger families and tribes could also better defend themselves against intruders, or care for one another in times of sickness or disaster.
 They would help each other with their youngsters, share food, and build homes.
-That's how we formed teams and tribes.
+Travel was dangerous, so we stayed close to natural resources, and guarded them.
+And so we formed teams and tribes.
     </p>
   </div>
   <div class="container">
     <div class="left text">
       <p>
-        What about those who want to stay alone?
+        What about those who do want to stay alone?
 If one has to only answer to themselves and can do whatever they want, we don't say they're in a team or an organization.
       </p>
       <p>
         What happens when we add a second person?
-Now we have a team because we have relationships (n*(n-1)/2).
+Now we have a team because we have relationships.
 The moment we add a second person, we have a team dynamics.
 It's a small team, but it is at last a team.
       </p>
       <p>
         Now let's come a few hundred thousand years forward to the present.
-The growth of our societies, families, companies, and teams raises the question, "What team size is the right size?"
+The growth of our societies, families, companies, and teams raises the question, "What team size is the right size?".
+TODO: explain (n*(n-1)/2)
       </p>
       <blockquote>
         If you cannot feed a team with two pizzas, it's too large.